peteroupc/peteroupc.github.io/morealg.md

 - Suppose $(a_i)$ is the sequence formed from the coefficients of the series.
 - Let $(d_j)$ be the sequence formed from $(a_i)$ by deleting the zero coefficients.
 Then suppose that:
      - $d_0$ is greater than 0, and the elements in $(d_j)$ alternate in sign (example: 1/2, -1/3, 1/4, -1/5, ...).
-     - The absolute values of $(d_j)$'s elements are 1 or less and form a nonincreasing sequence that is finite or converges to 0.
+     - The absolute values of $(d_j)$'s elements are 1 or less and form a nowhere increasing sequence that is finite or converges to 0.

 In addition, the coefficients should be rational numbers.